kt3k/license-checker/README.md

 }
 ```

-### Ignore certain files
+### Ignore files

-You can ignore certain files by the `ignore` array in config.
+`ignore` property in the config file allows you to ignore certain files:

 ```js
 {